JcaPetri/Apollo-System-MySql/README.md

 					In the Articles Microservice you have the meaning of all the articles that the campany can handle, to sell, buy, or have to use.
 			Tips:
 				The ScopeIDn + BusinessUnitIDn + TableIDn combination can be the Kafka/rabbitMq topic.

+		SysBaseElementOthersFiels_Tbl
+			Contains the Others Fields of the Data Elements records.
+			This others fiedls are used to set up a new properties for a specific element.
+The others elements do not have this properties assigned.
+			In each record you specify the property and the value it assumes for each item.
+			The key for each record:
+			  ID		--> is the uniqueidentifier auto generated.
+			  IDNum	--> is the autoincrement number auto generated.
+			The unique Key is the union of:
+			  TableFieldIDn     -> the TableFieldIDn is the Field/Column that you add to the record.
+Linked with SysBaseElements_Tbl.
+			  BaseElementIDn		-> the BaseElementIDn is the record element, which recieve the new property.
+Linked with SysBaseElements_Tbl.
+			  Unique = One TableField must be unique for each BaseElement.
+			Kafka/RabbitMQ:
+			  The DataElementIDn + TableIDn combination can be the topic.
+			Common Field/Columns for all tables
+			  The objective of these are to store critical information for the system and the record history.
+			    StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.
+			    CreatedByIDn		--> The CreatedByIDn is the IDNum of the user who created the record.
+			    LastModifiedByIDn	--> The LastModifiedByIDn is the IDNum of the last user who modified the record.
+			    OwnerIDn			--> The OwnerIDn is the IDNum of the record owner.
+			    DateCreated			--> The DateCreated is the record creation datetime UTC.
+			    DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
+			    TableHistory		-->	The TableHistory contain then change history of each column.

 		SysBaseElementLanguages_Tbl
 			Contains the meaning of the diccionary in another languages than the default.